 Beside him, Hermione quietly worked on an extra credit assignment, having finished her in-class assignment five minutes ago.
-Hearing Draco's frustrated sigh, she glanced at him, seeing no textbook on his desk and the last problem on the parchment blank.
+Hearing Draco's frustrated sigh, she glanced at him.
+She took notice of his missing textbook and the last problem on the parchment blank.

-"If you want, you can use my book," she said, offering the book to him.
+"If you want, you can use my book."
+She held the book out to him.
 "I'm finished."

 He scowled at the book, his lip riding up in apparent disgust.

-"Fine," she sighed, retracting the offer but paused when Draco thrust his pale hand out, his long fingers asking for the book.
+"Fine."
+She sighed and retracted the offer but paused when Draco thrust his pale hand out.

 She gave him the book, and Draco returned to his work.

-That night, Hermione sat in the Common Room, going over the Potions essay she had written, checking it for grammar, punctuation, and proper spelling.
-Confident that everything was in order with her essay, she carefully rolled up the three-foot long length of parchment and tucked it into her bag, ready to be turned in tomorrow afternoon.
+That night, Hermione sat in the common room, going over the Potions essay she had written, checking it for grammar, punctuation, and proper spelling.
+Confident that everything was in order, she carefully rolled up the three-foot long length of parchment and tucked it into her bag, ready to be turned in tomorrow afternoon.
 That said and done, she set about beginning her Ancient Runes essay.